naiyerasif/site/content/posts/2021/2021-03-01-java-based-health-check-for-docker.md

 Hello, world!
 ```

-> **Warning** Please note that the `java` command still uses the compiler (available under `jdk.compiler` module) to interpret this file.
-Thus, you'll be able use this feature only when you've this module available to the `java` binary.
-Otherwise, you'll need to first compile the above program using the `javac` compiler to run it.
-This is crucial because you cannot run the single-file programs on the containers that ship with a barebone JRE (which doesn't include the `jdk.compiler` module).
+Please note that the `java` command uses the Java compiler (available in the `jdk.compiler` module) to compile and run a single-file program under the hood.
+This is essential to note because many Docker images based on the JRE don't ship with the `jdk.compiler` module.
+In such cases, you'll have compile the single-file program beforehand to run it in the container.

 ## Java HTTP Client